DurgNomis-drol/ha_toyota/README.md

 ```

 2. Create the symlink to `toyota` in the configuration directory.
-   If you have non standard directory for configuration, use it instead.
+   If you have non-standard directory for configuration, use it instead.

 ```shell
 ln -s ha_toyota/custom_components/toyota ~/.homeassistant/custom_components/toyota